Namir-AlKhalidi/Sanctioned-by-AI/README.md

-step 2: create a new python environment in your local IDE. step 3: install the requirements.txt file. to do that go to the terminal, run the following command in your newly created python environment: pip install -r requirements.txt step 4: once the environment is fully set up, run the main.py folder and you are done.
+step 2: create a new python environment in your local IDE. step 3: install the requirements.txt file. to do that go to the terminal, run the following command in your newly created python environment: pip install -r requirements.txt step 4: once the environment is fully set up, run the Grad UI.py folder and you are done.

 ## Usage